cpske/ISP/code-quality/docstrings.md

 Next, we will agree on a style in class.

-## Use Type Hints instead of Data Types in Comments
+## Use Type Hints instead of Comments for Data Types

-The Google and PEP257 standards document the *data type* of parameters in the comment.
+Instead of defining data types in Docstring comments, define them as type hints.
+The type hints can be used by static analysis tools like `flake8` and `mypy`.

-It is more useful to write the types as **Type Hints** and omit the type from docstring comments.
-Avoid redundancy and inconsistency!
+Avoid writing data types *both places* to avoid redundancy & possible inconsistency.

 The `max` function works with either int or float, so instead of 'int' we can use Number for the type hints: